wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/integrations/includes/2-challenges.md

 ## Integration design process

-Every situation is unique, and you will encounter a variety of integration scenarios on projects.
-While it is useful to be introduced to and learn how to integrate a technology, it is more important that you develop skills to evaluate real project needs.
+Every situation is unique, and you will encounter various integration scenarios on projects.
+While it is useful to learn how to integrate a technology, it is more important that you develop skills to evaluate real project needs.
 By using the principals, ideas, and concepts, you can navigate through complex integration challenges.
 The following diagram shows the steps that you should follow in the integration process.

 ![Diagram showing the integration process.](../media/2-integration-process.png)